Charles Kettles: Military service

 He was drafted into the United States Army at the age of 21.
 Upon completion of basic training at Camp Breckinridge, Kentucky, Kettles attended Officer Candidate School at Fort Knox, and earned his commission as an armor officer in the United States Army Reserve on February 28, 1953.
 He graduated from the Army Aviation School in 1954, before serving active duty tours in South Korea, Japan and Thailand.

 After leaving active duty, Kettles established a Ford dealership in Dewitt, Michigan, and continued his service with the Army Reserve as a member of the 4th Battalion, 20th Field Artillery.

 He volunteered for active duty in 1963 and underwent Helicopter Transition Training at Fort Wolters, Texas, in 1964.
-During a tour in France the following year, he was cross-trained to fly the UH-1D "Huey."
-In 1966, he was assigned as a flight commander with the 176th Assault Helicopter Company, 14th Combat Aviation Battalion, and deployed to South Vietnam from February through November 1967.
+During a tour in France the following year, he was cross-trained to fly the Bell UH-1D "Huey" In 1966, he was assigned as a flight commander with the 176th Assault Helicopter Company, 14th Combat Aviation Battalion, and deployed to South Vietnam from February through November 1967.
 His second tour of duty in Vietnam lasted from October 1969 through October 1970.
 In 1970, he went to Fort Sam Houston in San Antonio, Texas, where he served as an aviation team chief and readiness coordinator supporting the Army Reserve.
 He remained in San Antonio until his retirement from the Army in 1978.